Internet addiction, does it exist?

 The internet is a facilitator for other addictions

 Do you need time away form the internet?

 I think internet addiction does not actually exist as such, and it is better to see the internet as a facilitator for other addictions like gambling and pornography, even categories like Facebook and gaming as addictions would be a better description.

 Because when someone spends fifteen hours a day gaming or constantly reacting to Facebook or using pornography, that can make more sense when seen as an addiction, because people can understand it as a separate item, not an important essential service.

-I think that the term of internet addiction is historically based on past derogatory attitudes from people who did not understand the technology and saw the internet as a fundamental waste of time.
+The term of internet addiction is historically based on past derogatory attitudes from people who did not understand the technology and saw the internet as a fundamental waste of time.
 So, anyone gaming or surfing the internet were seen as shallow internet nerds who were unable to socialise properly.
 Although today this has changed, there is still some negative preconception for some people over forty that still probably persists.

 Currently, lots of people are dependent on the modern-day technology we use regularly, from our mobile phones and laptops to smart TV’s that let us explore the world online.

 So today there are many more people using cyberspace to do numerous actions and interactions, from buying goods on Amazon to having online therapy, as well as working online and being entertained by films and games.
 It’s fast becoming a one-stop shop for all our needs.